Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Numerical results and discussion

 As mentioned earlier it is convenient to calculate decay amplitudes in the helicity basis in which the partial helicity rate and total decay rates are expressed in terms of helicity form factors.
-On this basis, the expressions for the relevant helicity form factors have also been obtained \cite{A77} in terms of invariant form factors.
-Using the helicity form factors it is straightforward to obtain partial helicity rates:$\frac{d\Gamma_i}{dq^2}$ (without flip) and $\frac{d\tilde{\Gamma}_i}{dq^2}$(with flip) for all four decay processes considered here in their $e^-$ and $\tau^-$ modes.
-Before calculating the helicity rates we study the $q^2$-dependence of the helicity form factors, partial helicity rates, and $q^2$-spectra of semileptonic decay rates, separately in their $e^-$ and $\tau ^-$ modes.
-For this, we first rescale the helicity form factors according to
+Using the helicity form factors it is straightforward to obtain partial helicity rates:$\frac{d\Gamma_i}{dq^2}$ (without flip) and $\frac{d\tilde{\Gamma}_i}{dq^2}$(with flip) for decay processes considered here in their $e^-$ and $\tau^-$ modes.
+For this we study the $q^2$-dependence of the helicity form factors, partial helicity rates, and $q^2$-spectra of semileptonic decay rates, separately in their $e^-$ and $\tau ^-$ modes before evaluating helicity rates.
+We first rescale the helicity form factors according to

 and for flip cases

 where and $\sqrt{\frac{m_l^2}{2q^2}}$: denotes a flip factor.
 In terms of the rescaled helicity form factors, the angle integrated differential $q^2$-rate is expressed as: